 To address the issues [27] of scaling, load balancing and failure resiliency, NaradaBrokering [20-28] is implemented on a network of cooperating brokers.
 Brokers can run either on separate machines or on clients, whether these clients are associated with users or resources.
 This network of brokers will need to be dynamic since we need to service the needs of dynamic clients.
 The distributed cluster architecture in NaradaBrokering results in the creation of small-world [29, 30] networks which allows us to support large heterogeneous client configurations that scale to arbitrary size.
 Communication within NaradaBrokering is asynchronous and the system can be used to support different interactions by encapsulating them in specialized events.
 Clients reconnecting after prolonged disconnects, connect to the local broker instead of the remote broker that it was last attached to.
 This eliminates bandwidth degradations caused by heavy concentration of clients from disparate geographic locations accessing a certain known remote broker over and over again.

-NaradaBrokering beyond goes other operational publish/subscribe systems [34-39] in many ways (support for Java Message Service (JMS) [31], P2P interactions, audio-video conferencing, communication through firewalls among others).
-Grid Services (including NaradaBrokering) being deployed in the context of Earthquake Science can be found in [25].
+NaradaBrokering goes beyond other operational publish/subscribe systems [35-40] in many (support for Java Message Service (JMS) [31], P2P interactions, audio-video conferencing, communication through firewalls among others) ways.
+The messaging system must scale over a wide variety of devices - from hand held computers at one end to high performance computers and sensors at the other extreme.
+We have analyzed the requirements of several Grid services that could be built with this model, including computing and education.
+Grid Services (including NaradaBrokering) being deployed in the context of Earthquake Science can be found in [34].
+NaradaBrokering must support many different patterns including P2P and centralized models.
+Native NaradaBrokering supports this flexibility but we must also expect that realistic scenarios will require the integration of multiple brokering schemes.
+NaradaBrokering supports this hybrid case through gateways to the other event worlds.
 NaradaBrokering supports both JMS and JXTA [32, 33] (from juxtaposition), which are publish/subscribe environments with very different interaction models.
-In addition to this NaradaBrokering provides support for RTP (A Transport Protocol for Real-Time Applications) [40], which allows it to support audio/video conferencing for RTP clients.
+In addition to this NaradaBrokering provides support for RTP, which allows it to support audio/video conferencing for RTP clients.

-4. NARADABROKERING'S TRANSPORT FRAMEWORK
+4.0 NaradaBrokering's Transport Framework

 Here we consider the communication subsystem, which provides the messaging between the resources and services.
+Examining the growing power of optical networks we see the increasing universal bandwidth that in fact motivates the thin client and server based application model.
+However the real world also shows slow networks (such as dialups) with corresponding links leading to a high fraction of dropped packets.
+We also see some chaos today in the telecom industry which is stunting, somewhat, the rapid deployment of modern "wired" (optical) and wireless networks.
 Distributed messaging infrastructures thus must manage communication between external resources, services and clients to achieve the highest possible system performance and reliability.
-We suggest that we only need solve this problem "once" i.e. that all communication - whether TCP/IP, UDP, RTP, RMI, XML/SOAP [41] or you-name-it be handled by a single messaging or event subsystem.
+We suggest this problem is sufficiently hard that we only need solve this problem "once" i.e. that all communication - whether TCP/IP, UDP, RTP (A Transport Protocol for Real-Time Applications) [41], RMI, XML/SOAP [42] or you-name-it be handled by a single messaging or event subsystem.
 In the distributed NaradaBrokering setting it is expected that when an event traverses an end-to-end channel across multiple broker hops or links the underlying transport protocols deployed for communications would vary.
 The NaradaBrokering Transport framework aims to abstract the operations that need to be supported for enabling efficient communications between nodes.
-These include support for:
+These include support for -